josedavp/Assignment_1_EE5453_Jose/README.md

 ## Results Sumamry:
 The model was trainged on the Tiny Shakespeare dataset it relied on 7 epochs with a block size of 128 and batch size of 64.
 It produced a stead decrease in validation and training losses across epochs from 1 to 0.4841 in Epoche 7.
 Validation loss remained at a steady 1.5060.
 The model generated text samples for Romeo and Juliet in Shakespearean language.

-Screenshot of epoch is show in the images/ folder.
+*Screenshot of training are shown in the images/ folder.*